Kristina01111000/Drws_site/README.md

 add  margin to the custom css page
-See if campaign monitor will work for audio files the way he wants Send email to val in the office to get the email list of current patients say hi val, dr w told me to email you a list of what  we need to get the patients emails
+See if campaign monitor will work for audio files the way he wants

 See how big the file size for campaign monitor is Could he sell his book (hardcover and ebook) on the site?
 Set up woocommerce on the site for his book